 An artistic reflection on enforced disappearance in my birth country

-The idea of the Tower of Silence was born in 2006, following a collaboration with Olivier Goulet to create a wearable skin made of molded faces from the initial members of my artist collective.
-The anthropomorphic lines of the concave masks and the ghost like illusion cast by their convex perspective evoked a haunting duality—presence and absence.
-This tension inspired me to imagine an architectural sculpture embracing both.
+The idea of the Tower of Silence was born in 2006, when I commissioned Olivier Goulet to create a sculpted manifesto for the artist collective I had founded a year earlier, composed of the molded faces of its initial members.
+The anthropomorphic lines of the concave masks, and the ghost-like illusion created by their convex perspectives, evoked a haunting duality: presence and absence.
+This tension became the seed of a larger vision, an architectural sculpture capable of embodying both.

-The first iteration of the Tower of Silence took shape in Colombia, during a visit to an artisanal clay brick factory.
-There, the wooden molds for sun-dried bricks recalled ancient Mesopotamian methods and opened a pathway to reimagine the brick not just as a unit of architecture, but as a vessel for identity and remembrance.
+The first iteration of the Tower of Silence took shape in Colombia, during a visit to a small artisanal clay brick factory.
+There, the wooden molds for sun-dried bricks recalled ancient Mesopotamian methods, revealing a pathway to reimagine the brick, not just as a unit of architecture, but as a vessel for identity and remembrance.

-Once again, I invited Olivier to collaborate —this time to sculpt a facial mold shaped like a brick.
-I brought the piece to South America, where a local metal workshop fabricated concave and convex molds for artisanal production.
+Once again, I invited Olivier to collaborate— this time to sculpt a facial mold shaped like a brick.
+I brought the prototype to South America, where a local metal workshop fabricated concave and convex molds for artisanal reproduction.

-The Chitarero were the indigenous inhabitants of Hulago—now known as Pamplona—in the Northen Andes.
-Part of the Chibchan linguistic family, they revered plural nature deities and practiced ritual cosmology.
+The Chitarero were the indigenous inhabitants of Hulago—now known as Pamplona—in the Northern Andes.
+Members of the Chibchan linguistic family, they revered plural nature deities and practiced ritual cosmology.
 Oral tradition speaks of Cariongo, a Chitarero warrior who stood against the Spanish conquest.
-Despite their fierce resistance, the Chitarero were displaced, enslaved and ultimately extinguished—a people erased from their own soil, but not from memory.
+Despite their fierce resistance, the Chitarero were displaced, enslaved, and ultimately extinguished—a people erased from their soil, but not from memory.

-Tower of Silence I was constructed at Hotel Cariongo, on the very ground where, once stood the Convent of San Francisco.
-It was here that in in the 1550's Spanish envoys Pedro de Ursúa and Ortún Velázquez de Velasco, accompanied by Franciscan and Eudist priests, enacted Queen Isabella the Catholic’s mandate: to extract the wealth of the mountains and convert the native population to worship a single god—dismantling spiritual plurality and extinguishing ancestral cosmic knowledge.
+Tower of Silence I was constructed at Hotel Cariongo, on the very ground where the Convent of San Francisco once stood.
+It was there, in the 1550's, that Spanish envoys Pedro de Ursúa and Ortún Velázquez de Velasco, accompanied by Franciscan and Eudist priests, enacted Queen Isabella the Catholic’s mandate: to extract the wealth of the mountains and convert the native population to worship a single god.
+In doing so, they scarred the identity of my people, dismantled spiritual plurality, and extinguished ancestral cosmic knowledge.

-It stands as a sacred vertical monument, an act of transgenerational mourning suspended between acknowledgment and oblivion.
-A place to confront cultural erasure within a wounded landscape, where the echoes of the native population are not meant to ever fade into silence.
+It stands as a sacred, small-scale monument study—an act of transgenerational mourning suspended between acknowledgment and oblivion.
+A place where the echoes of our vanished native population are never meant to ever fade into silence, exposing the colonial legacy of cultural enforced disappearance as an open wound—unhealed, inherited, and deeply embedded in our national identity.

 "Blood Brother, Chitarero